icelandico/geodev_site/src/lib/content/blog/useful-regex-patterns-on-frontend.md

 ---
-templateKey: blog-post
-title: Useful regex patterns on frontend
+category: JavaScript
+date: 2023-04-10 11:46:23.923000+00:00
+description: Master essential regex patterns for frontend development.
+Learn how to validate emails and other common tasks with practical examples.
+Boost your skills and improve form validation today!
 slug: Useful regex patterns on frontend
-date: 2023-04-10T11:46:23.923Z
-category: JavaScript
 tag:
 - javascript
 - basics
+templateKey: blog-post
+title: Useful regex patterns on frontend
 ---

 I'm not good at regular expressions.
 I know some basic patterns and it's syntax, but I've never explored this topic too thoroughly.
 As a developer who is focused mostly on the frontend side, I didn't encounter them very often.
 But I realize how important and crucial it is, especially when it comes to validate things, like forms.

 Here's my list of regular expressions that I found useful and I use them on a daily basis to solve quite common problems.